CWRU Policies for Teaching Assistant Training

 Graduate Teaching Assistant Policies

-1. Faculty members are responsible for ensuring that the Graduate student has the necessary background and abilities to function as a GTA in their course.
+1. Faculty members are responsible for ensuring that the graduate student has the necessary background and abilities to function as a GTA in their course.
 In most cases, assessment of graduate students’ abilities and prior experience would be measured during a department-level TA selection process, or an appropriate equivalent process.
 Through this process, faculty members should ascertain whether the student has appropriate skills and depth of knowledge to carry out the intended teaching or grading assignments.

-7. Faculty members must supervise the activities of GTAs and review the work they produce.
+6. Faculty members must supervise the activities of GTAs and review the work they produce.
 Faculty members may not allow GTAs to prepare course materials without oversight; course materials produced by GTAs must be evaluated by the faculty member before students receive materials.
 Faculty are encouraged to provide a formal mentor for GTAs and to complete formal reviews of GTA responsibilities at the conclusion of each semester.

-9. Faculty may encourage students wishing to pursue a teaching position in higher education to participate in UNIV 401, Advanced Professional Development for College Teaching.
-This semester-long seminar provides participants with a learning community in which they will focus on specific elements of teaching and learning best practices.
-Students will observe CWRU faculty members, work with a faculty teaching mentor, develop course objectives, and apply their knowledge through coached teaching episodes.
-Transcript evidence of this course will formally document the student’s interest in the Science of Teaching and Learning to potential future employers.
-UNIV 401 does not satisfy the Office of the Provost TA Training requirement.
+Faculty may encourage graduate students wishing to pursue a career in academia to participate in UNIV 401 College Teaching Preparation.
+This semester-long seminar provides participants with an interactive learning community in which they focus on specific elements of teaching and learning best practices in the college classroom.
+Transcript evidence of this course will formally document the student’s interest in the Scholarship of Teaching and Learning to potential future employers.
+However, completion of UNIV 401 does not satisfy the GTA training requirement.

 Appendix A